-("Agency") and ("Owner").
-The purpose of this Agreement is to assist the Household identified in Se decent, safe, and sanitary dwelling unit from Owner.
+- ("Agency") and \\\\\ ("Owner").

+The purpose of this Agreement is to assist the Household identified in Section I below to lease a decent, safe, and sanitary dwelling unit from Owner.
 Agency will make rental assistance payments to the Owner on behalf of Household in accordance with this Agreement.

-I. Dwelling Unit and Household This Agreement applies only to the Household and Dwelling Unit designated below.
-Owner has the Dwelling Unit to the Household through a separate and distinct lease agreement.
-Dwelling Unit ("Unit") Head of Household II.
-Term of Agreement The term of this Agreement shall begin on and shall end upon III Dontol Assistance Doument
+I. Dwelling Unit and Household

+This Agreement applies only to the Household and Dwelling Unit designated below.
+Owner has leased the Dwelling Unit to the Household through a separate and distinct lease agreement.

+Dwelling Unit ("Unit")

+Head of Household

+II.
+Term of Agreement

+The term of this Agreement shall begin onand shall end upon30 days written notice from Agency.